If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

-The bared fangs and sharp tongues of the serpent effigies threw short, sharp shadows over the floor of Salazar’s chamber, serpent, and portrait.
-The vast coil of the basilisk stretched across the stone.
-Its maw gaped, the lower jaw melted into a red, sticky pool.
+The bared fangs and sharp tongues of the serpent effigies threw short, sharp shadows over the floor of Salazar’s chamber.
+The vast coil of the basilisk stretched across the stone; its maw gaped, the lower jaw melted into a thick, viscous red pool.

 ‘Why are you still trying to get stronger?’
 Salazar fixed Harry with a searching look.
 ‘What’s the point?’

 ‘I need to be more powerful.’
 Harry raised an eyebrow at Salazar.
 ‘There’re still some things I can do in the next year.
 I don’t want to vanish when I die.
 I don’t want to disappear.’

 ‘For someone so set on dying, you seem remarkably reluctant to accept what it is.’
 Salazar stroked his chin.
 ‘To die is to become nothing.
 Your parents sacrificed their lives for you.
 You will always remember them, but they’re gone.
 They don’t know you love them.
 They can’t know.
 They’re nothing.’